 About Training Collective

 This session will be facilitated by the NYC Network of Worker Cooperatives’ Training Collective.
 The training collective is made up of current and former worker owners whose goal is to teach and promote best practices from their experiences to businesses and start-ups, and to those who want to work according to cooperative principles.
-(If you are an existing worker owner interested in joining the training collective, stay tuned for more information! )
+(If you are an existing worker owner interested in joining the training collective, please see below about that opportunity as well! )

 About Foundations for Worker Cooperatives Series